Murder mystery!

 Even though He is highly offended by murder, God also offers comfort to people who are guilty of murder, which brings us back to the death of Jesus.
 We are all to blame for His crucifixion because our sins placed Him on the cross.

-For Israel, the sacrifice on the annual Day of Atonement cleansed Israel from all sins (Leviticus 16:29-30).
+For Israel, the sacrifice made on the annual Day of Atonement cleansed Israel from all sins (Leviticus 16:29-30).
 Isaiah 53:12 foretold that one day Messiah would bear the punishment for many transgressions.
 This was fulfilled in Jesus, who sacrificed Himself “once for all” (Hebrews 9:11-12).
 1 John 1:7-9 says the blood of Christ (Messiah) cleanses us from all sin, including murder.

 • Example from the Old Testament: King David was forgiven by God after having Uriah killed (2 Samuel 12:13, Psalm 32:5 and 51:14).